 # Number of days per week (seven) <-- BAD comment DAYS_PER_WEEK = 7 # This is a workaround for a bug in FooComponent, which crashes the process # if we call it immediately after writing to disk. <-- GOOD comment time.sleep(5)

 I value quality and maintainability over turnaround time.

 Once you have working code, look for opportunities to simplify or refactor the logic and make it more intuitive.
 If it takes you twice as long to make your code 30% simpler, that’s a net positive for me.

 Code reviews 🔗︎

 I thoroughly review all code changes and provide detailed feedback.

 My comments are not meant to criticize you or make you feel bad.
-I review rigorously to help me understand the code and bring it to a state where I can maintain it long-term.
+I review rigorously to understand the code and bring it to a state where I can maintain it long-term.

 These articles explain my code review process:

 My projects adhere to Google’s code style guidelines: